 One solution for all data security pitfalls

-Advantages of GDPR (DSGVO) and Security
+Advantages of Data Protection and Security Toolkit

 One single tool for all use cases